Fort Hall Business Council.

 Secretary Donna Thompson

 is serving her 3nd term on the Fort Hall Business Council.
 Donna is a lifelong resident of the Fort Hall Reservation from the Fort Hall District.
 Prior to working with the Tribes, Donna was the Human Resources Director at the Shoshone-Bannock Hotel & Event Center and has a combined history of 30 years working with the Tribes in Accounting, TERO and Gaming.
-Donna has served on the Sho-Ban Jr/Sr high school Board and currently serves as the Vice Chair for the Enterprise Agri-Business Board.
+Donna has served on the Sho-Ban Jr/Sr high school Board and currently serves as the Chairperson for the Enterprise Agri-Business Board.
 In Donna’s spare time, she enjoys spending time with her three daughters and twelve grandchildren in all their sports.

 Sergeant-At-Arms Lee Juan Tyler